How to fix it when Mac is slow to empty Trash

 Another great way to speed up your Mac is to use a purpose-built cleaner application like the Apple notarized CleanMyMac tool.

-It comes with a Smart Scan module, which quickly performs a thorough scan of your Mac, removes tons of clutter, like cache, system logs, language files, cookies, and more, checks for possible threats, and boosts your Mac's speed by flushing DNS cache, flushing your RAM, and running maintenance scripts.
+It comes with a Smart Care feature, which quickly performs a thorough scan of your Mac, removes tons of clutter (like cache, system logs, language files, cookies, and more), checks for possible threats, vital app updates, and duplicate downloads, and boosts your Mac's speed by running maintenance tasks.

 It takes care of the hard-to-reach maintenance and performance boost tasks in a matter of clicks.
 Here's how to use it:

-1. Install or open the application (Try it for 7 days here).
+1. Install or open the application (get your free trial here).

 3. Finally, click Run.